Schmidthorst College of Business

 - Attain a cumulative grade point average of at least 2.6, including grades from all universities and colleges attended.

-Accounting specialization (21 hours) - Spring 2021 course requirements
+Accounting specialization (21 hours) - Fall 2022 course requirements

 - Grade of "C" or better must be earned in each course taken for the area of specialization.

 - ACCT 3210, 3310, 3410, 4220, 4510, 4600